 Pepto Kids is the child-safe version of Pepto-Bismol.
 It is suitable for children aged 2-11 years.
 The following is the dosage for Pepto-Kids.

-- Children weighing 24–47lb and aged between 2–5 years should have one tablet.
+- Children weighing 24–47lb and aged between 2–5 years should have one tablet as needed.
 The maximum dosage is three tablets per day (24 hours).

-- Children weighing 48–95lb and aged 6–11 years should have two tablets.
+- Children weighing 48–95lb and aged 6–11 years should have two tablets as needed.
 The maximum dosage is six tablets in 24 hours.